pyexcel/pyexcel-xlsx/README.rst

 **pyexcel-xlsx** is a tiny wrapper library to read, manipulate and write data in xlsx and xlsm fromat using openpyxl.
 You are likely to use it with `pyexcel <https://github.com/pyexcel/pyexcel>`__.

+Please note:

-Please note that `auto_detect_int` flag will not take effect because openpyxl detect integer in python 3 by default.
+1. `auto_detect_int` flag will not take effect because openpyxl detect integer in python 3 by default.
+2. `skip_hidden_row_and_column` will slow down the read operation.

 Known constraints
 ==================